vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 ## APIs

-- Transfers to and from the temporary bond account and the bond account, new or changed commitments, and any penalties applied should all be published on the event stream
+- Transfers to and from the temporary bond account and the true bond account, new or changed commitments, and any penalties applied should all be published on the event stream
 - It should be possible to query all details of liquidity providers via an API

 ## Acceptance Criteria